MohitShridhar/multi_map_navigation/README.md

     alt="IMAGE ALT TEXT HERE" width="718" height="403" border="10"/></a>
 </p>

-multi_map_navigation allows you to break up large static-maps into smaller, more managable chunks, and inter-connect them through a series of 'wormholes'.
+multi_map_navigation allows you to break up large static-maps into smaller, more managable chunks, and interconnect them through a series of 'wormholes'.
 This allows you to isolate areas behind closed doors, or experiment with autonomous navigation across multiple floors with premeditated map-transitions.

 This package is a catkinized version of an [old stack](http://wiki.ros.org/multi_map_navigation) with additional functionality and GUI controls.